-As with 2G, North American operators in some cases preferred to implement an alternative technology - CDMA-2000 EV-Do Rev0.
-This technology was also adopted by other operators in Korea, India, Australia, New Zealand and some other markets.
-However, in many cases, the operators in these additional markets have ended up deploying UMTS as well, most notably Telstra in Australia.
-It should be noted that operators that have received licenses for 3G technology in the past two to three years have tended to skip 3G, and move instead directly to 3.5G technology - see the next section.
+This estimate includes implementations to provide fixed wireless access and incompatible WiMAX-like implementations in certain markets.
+Rel.0.
+This technology was also adopted by other operators in South Korea, India, Australia, New Zealand and some other markets.
+However, several operators - notably in Brazil and Australia - have chosen to migrate from CDMA to WCDMA.
+Operators that have received licenses for 3G technology in the past two to three years have tended to skip 3G, and move instead directly to 3.5G technology - see the next section.